 Southeast Asia is one of the first places people try out when they start their nomadic lifestyle.
 It’s cheap, it’s warm, it’s easy to get to, and it’s a lot of fun.
-But what people often don’t consider is that it’s more than just a short-term place to vacation or run errands.
+But what people often don’t consider is that it’s more than just a short-term place to vacation.

 It’s actually a great place to live.

-Following my Trifecta strategy has made me increasingly focused on cities with something more: good service, shopping malls, excellent food, Uber access, ease of settling in — a place that feels like home.
+Our Trifecta strategy has made us appreciate cities that offer something more than most: good service, shopping malls, excellent food, Uber access, and ease of settling in — a place that feels like home.

-The cities on this list are what I myself and my team would recommend based on factors like foreign accessibility, efficiency, variety of available services, lifestyle options, and travel availability.
+We recommend the cities on this list based on factors like foreign accessibility, efficiency, variety of available services, lifestyle options, and travel availability.

 8. Bali, Indonesia

-My remote team was in Bali doing a three-month stay and loved it.
-(We have written a nomad guide to living in Bali here).
+Our remote team was in Bali doing a three-month stay and loved it.
+(You can read about our Bali experience in our nomad guide to living in Bali.

 There are, however, a few things to be aware of in Bali.